 Amazon is changing at a rapid rate, ranking products is getting more difficult and the A9 algorithm is becoming more advanced by the day.
-Over the past few months we asked 7 experts on their opinions on selling, optimisation and ranking products inside Amazon.
+Over the past few months, we asked 7 experts for their opinions on selling, optimisation and ranking products inside Amazon.

-Thanks to everyone who contributed, feel free to hit me up on twitter if you have any questions/thoughts.
+Thanks to everyone who contributed, feel free to hit us up on twitter if you have any questions/thoughts.

 Table Of Contents

 There has been a lot of changes and additions to Amazon’s seemingly endless growth this past year, considering that they are already the biggest brand in retail – game-changing additions like Amazon Australia, and Alexa/Echo.
 Though, in terms of Amazon’s product search, I think the biggest change will be more on rewarding sellers that use EBC (enhanced brand content) and videos for their product’s images and detail sections.
 Aside from improving conversions, I think this will have a more immediate impact on improving certain products’ search visibility within Amazon’s search engine in the near future.